 For seasonal affective disorder, as for other types of depression, the benefits of regular exercise and a healthy diet cannot be overemphasized.
 Unfortunately, I hear from many people that they work out until it starts raining – which is exactly when exercise is most needed.
 A daily walk is a great start, or you can take advantage of the many opportunities for indoor and outdoor recreation that the Pacific Northwest offers year-round.

-Finally, while many people find that these therapies – alone or in combination – can help to prevent or alleviate the symptoms of seasonal depression, some of my patients find that one other instruction is helpful at this time of the year.
-Along with shorter days, the arrival of fall often brings increased stress: summer vacations are over, school starts, and the holidays are around the corner.
-As a reminder that enjoyable activities are needed to counter stress and keep our spirits up, I hand them a prescription note with these words: “Remember to have fun.”
+Along with shorter days, the arrival of fall and winter often brings increased stress: summer vacations are over, school starts, and the holidays are around the corner.
+As a reminder that enjoyable activities are needed to counter stress and keep our spirits up, I often prescribe something we all can use a little more of, writing on my prescription pad: “Remember to have fun.”

-Pamela Sheffield, M.D., is a board certified family medicine doctor and clinic chief at the UW Neighborhood Clinic – Ravenna in Seattle.
-For more information, call (800) 852-8546 or visit www.uwmedicine.org/uwpn.
+Pamela Sheffield, M.D., is a board certified family medicine doctor and former clinic chief at the UW Neighborhood Clinic – Ravenna in Seattle.